TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 ## Project27 - An infinite insect killing game ....catch the insects and squash them

 ## Project28 - Pokedex - https://pokeapi.co/api/v2/pokemon/  uses this API and fetches pokemon data .to make pokemon cards

+## Project29 - A really cool menubar animation ...for landing page